KasparEtter/ef1p/pages/email/email.md

 In order to remain backward compatible, HTTPS has to use a different port.
 While the default port for HTTP is 80, the default port for HTTPS is 443.
 What is less well known because it's rarely used, is that HTTP supports Explicit TLS as well.
-Since version 1.1, HTTP has an [upgrade header](https://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header) to upgrade an unencrypted connection to an encrypted one.
+Since version 1.1, HTTP has an [`Upgrade` header field](https://en.wikipedia.org/wiki/HTTP/1.1_Upgrade_header) to upgrade an insecure connection to a secure one.
 Because Explicit TLS maintains backward compatibility, it can be offered on port 80 as documented in [RFC 2817](https://tools.ietf.org/html/rfc2817).